 10. Pour apple cider vinegar in a post-beach bath.

 Despite our best efforts with sunscreen and UPF-treated bathing attire, sometimes babies get a little pink from the sun.
-To soothe sunburnt skin, add a few drops of apple cider vinegar to the bath that night.
-Apple cider vinegar can help soothe itching and burning.
+To soothe sunburnt skin, add a few drops of apple cider vinegar to the bath that night to help soothe itching and burning.

 11. Chill your sunscreen.